-WPP has a critically important green energy solution for the betterment of the world by converting as many as possible of Diesel Power Generators into a No Pollution Hydrogen Fired Solution which reduces their emissions by up to 100%.
+WPP has a critically important green energy solution for the betterment of the world by converting as many as possible of Diesel Power Generators into a No Carbon Hydrogen Fired Solution which reduces their emissions by up to 100%.
 This initiative targets the $100B Diesel Generator market, growing the size of the renewable energy sector which is already a near trillion dollar market.

 WPP ENERGY and its team of inventors, scientists and engineers has conducted R&D over many years using advanced technologies to discover innovative methods of converting fossil fuel based power generation into clean energy.
 WPP Energy understands that the world has been waiting for such a viable solution to dramatically reduce global pollution and greenhouse gasses.
 Global demand for WPP’s W2H2 solution is expected to be extremely strong.

 WPP’s initial focus is to convert existing polluting and expensive to use Diesel Generators and to run them at zero emissions.
 Gasoline generators will be addressed later on.
 Generator owners can expect a huge reduction in fuel operating costs, estimated at 90% savings.

 DESCRIPTION OF THE TECHNOLOGY: